Frequently Asked Questions

 We considered the feedback provided and confirmed our approach to retain the 80% quality and 20% price evaluation ratio in the report summarising the outcome of the June 2021 consultation on the draft prospectus.

-4. Why is PSAA issuing interim fee variation statements which do not cover all relevant years?
+9. Why is PSAA issuing interim fee variation statements which do not cover all relevant years?

-The firms are submitting these fee variation proposals as and when they are ready to do so.
+The firms are submitting fee variation proposals as and when they are ready to do so.
 We are therefore dependant on them providing these proposals, and appropriate supporting information, to allow us to complete our work.

-5. Why is the additional fee for the VFM arrangements commentary higher than in previous years?
+10. Why is the additional fee for the VFM arrangements commentary higher than in previous years?

 Work on VFM arrangements comprises two elements:

 • the core work to consider the arrangements in place included in the scale fee.
-The auditor needed to do it to be able to come to the binary conclusion that was in place up to 2019/20; and
+The auditor needed to do this to be able to come to the binary conclusion that was in place up to 2019/20; and

 • the additional work required to produce the commentary, which is a Code of Audit Practice requirement from 2020/21 and is included in the scale fee from 2023/24.